jupyterhub/binderhub/doc/create-cloud-resources.rst

 Set up the container registry
 -----------------------------

-BinderHub will build Docker images out of GitHub repositories, and then register those images with an online registry so that JupyterHub can serve user instances from that registry.
-You can use any registry that you like, though this guide covers how to properly configure the **Google Container Registry** (``gcr.io``).
+BinderHub will build Docker images out of GitHub repositories, and then push them to a docker registry so that JupyterHub can launch user servers based on these images.You can use any registry that you like, though this guide covers how to properly configure the **Google Container Registry** (``gcr.io``).

-Doing this involves using the Container Registry user interface in google cloud.
-The following steps will create an account with google cloud that has the authorization to push to google container registry:
+You need to provide BinderHub with proper credentials so it can push images to the Google Container Registry.
+You can do so by creating a service account that has authorization to push to Google Container Registry:

 1. Go to `console.cloud.google.com`_
 2. Make sure your project is selected
-3. Click ``<hamburger menu> -> IAM & Admin -> Service Accounts`` menu option
+3. Click ``<top-left menu w/ three horizontal bars> -> IAM & Admin -> Service Accounts`` menu option
 4. Click **Create service account**
 5. Give your account a descriptive name such as "BinderHub-registry"
 6. Click ``Role -> Storage -> Storage Admin`` menu option